DebdipWritesCode/3DPortfolioGallery/README.md

 Step into an interactive 3D gallery where each painting tells a part of my story.
 From projects and experiences to passions and dreams, this portfolio is more than just code — it's a space that reflects who I am.

-Get close to a painting in the gallery, and you'll see its story unfold.
+Get close to a painting in the gallery, and you'll see its true story unfold.

 ---